microsoft/semantic-kernel/docs/decisions/0053-dotnet-structured-outputs.md

 ## Context and Problem Statement

 [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs) is a feature in OpenAI API that ensures the model will always generate responses based on provided JSON Schema.
-This gives more control over model responses, allows to avoid model hallucinations and write simpler promps without a need to be specific about response format.
-This ADR describes an options how to enable this functionality in .NET version of Semantic Kernel.
+This gives more control over model responses, allows to avoid model hallucinations and write simpler prompts without a need to be specific about response format.
+This ADR describes several options how to enable this functionality in .NET version of Semantic Kernel.

 A couple of examples how it's implemented in .NET and Python OpenAI SDKs: